KevinRSX/learning-notes/course-notes/CS3103/3103notes_lec1_5.md

 - Message passing is one approach to providing both of these functions

-- The actual function is normally procided in the form of a pair of primitives
+- The actual function is normally provided in the form of a pair of primitives

   `send(dest, message)`, `receive(source, message)`